-The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), the remake of Pet Sematary (2019) and The Prodigy (2019), as well as created/produced the George R.R.
+The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), the remake of Pet Sematary (2019), The Prodigy (2019) and The Grudge (2020), as well as created/produced the George R.R.
 Martin adapted tv series Nightflyers (2018) and directed the horror film Insanitarium (2008).

 (Winner in this site’s Top 10 Films of 2019 list).